2400/git-lab/README.md

     Check the status of your project and record the output of the command as your answer to **```Answer 5```**.

     Did you notice the different file name colors in the two status command?
-Add the second file ```answers.md`` to the staging area.
+Add the second file ```answers.md``` to the staging area.

     Check the status again and record your output as **```Answer 6```**.

-    You files are now ready to be committed.
+    Your files are now ready to be committed.
 Issue the commit command:

     ```sh
     git commit -m "Initial commit"